Over 18s, couples and individuals, supervision. IFS informed

-I was the coordinator for Yellow Door from June 2017.
+I was the coordinator on the island for Yellow Door from June 2017.
 The charity provided free counselling to survivors of sexual abuse on the Isle of Wight until December 2018 when Yellow Door sadly lost its funding for the island.
 I formed Isle Support with an associate counsellor, as we believe it is a service that is much needed on the island, and details of which are below under any further information.

 Training, qualifications & experience

 - Chartered counselling psychologist and an Associate Fellow of the British Psychological Society.
 Registered with the British Psychological Society (BPS) and a member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their ethics and code of conduct

 - Registration PYL15784 with the HCPC (Health and Care Professions Council).

 - Diploma in couples counselling, awarded by Re:Vision (https://www.re-vision.org.uk in July 2015.

 - ILM 3 (Institute of Learning and Management) in Coaching in the Workplace

 - Sessional psychologist at the Priory Hospital in Roehampton from November 2007 till June 2011.